LanLi2017/yw-idcc-17/README.md

 ## Clone yw-idcc repository to local computer

-1. Clone the `yw-idcc-17` git repo to your local machine using the command
+1. Clone the `yw-idcc-17` git repo to your local machine using the command from the terminal for Mac/Linux or the command shell for Windows.

    ```sh
    git clone https://github.com/yesworkflow-org/yw-idcc-17.git